wfx/teg/docs/hacking.md

 ## Error handling

-Use ``assert()`` to check conditions in the code which are pre and postconditions (like that an output pointer is not NULL).
+Use ``assert()`` to check conditions in the code which are pre and post conditions (like that an output pointer is not NULL).
 Don't use assert on functions with side effects (assert calls can be disabled by configuration).

 ```C